SalesforceLabs/Govuk-GDS-Components/README.md

  - Replace gdsdemo with gdslanding in the url and paste to your browser URL bar

 **Note:** Unauthenticated access to the experience is only supported in Spring '21 and greater.

-## Configure Theme CSS (optional)

-The standard community css includes border padding which is not present in GDS.
-Remove these borders to improve the look of the site.
-There are CSS overrides provided as part of this repository.

-To override the CSS:
- - Open Experience Builder
- - Select the Theme Menu (pencil icon)
- - Select the small down arrow menu on the top right of the menu
- - Choose 'Edit CSS'
- - Dimiss the modal if it appears
- - If required, copy the CSS from this repository (scripts->notes->community.css)
- - Save the css

 ## Configure Navigation (optional)